brianbuccola/brianbuccola.github.io/work.md

 ## Proceedings Papers

 - Brian Buccola and Andreas Haida.
-In preparation.
-A surface-scope analysis of authoritative readings of modified numerals. *Sinn und Bedeutung* 21. ([slides][sub21])
+2017.
+[A surface-scope analysis of authoritative readings of modified numerals][sub21]. *Sinn und Bedeutung* 21.

 - Brian Buccola.
 2016.
 [Severing maximality from *fewer than*: Evidence from genericity][sub20]. *Sinn und Bedeutung* 20.
 127--144.